GorginZ/website/georgia/content/page/november-readings.md

 The New World sneers at Christianity, it's archaic and illogical and worse of all it is passionate.
 Passion is ok, in the sense that it is utterly unavoidable (unfortunately) but it must be released in a steady stream, not powerful jets.
 There are routine orgys which are the closest thing to a cultural religious experience the youth encounter in the New World.
 We experience one through Bernard.
 The Soma is not enough to get him where the others (allegedly) are.
 He lies.
 We assume others are lying.
 Or are they like those apparently happy idiots we sometimes meet?
 They can't really beleive their own bullshit - why do they insist so aggresively they do?
 Like Lenina who rocks back and forth saying ***"A Gram Is Better Than A Damn, A Gram Is Better Than A Damn"*** these people are certainly wimpering to themselves ***"Good Vibes Only, Good Vibes Only, Manifest Positive Energy".*** while the world today takes on a more grotesque form by the hour.

 Our comfort is found in that Bernard (from the New World) and The Savage (made of the new and old) recognises this is hideous and he wants humanity and connection and to resist the current order.
-Even one of Bernard's friends is convinced to help.
+Even one of Bernard's friends is convinced to help, Helmholtz in fact has the more nobel critique than Bernard, who often amounts to a pathetic character who feels a little too sorry for himself and outright complacent when things are going well for him.

-*********but then where are we left? what next ?

-The three are able to spa with the controller.
-The Savage and Helmholtz engage ernestly, Bernard sulks.
-Bernard really is pathetic, when things go well for him, he's quite happy with the order of things - but The Savage and Helmhoultz have a more meaningful critique - Helmholtz, who writes the culture the masses consume, admit it's awful, meaningless and he hates it.
-Bernard is self-interested and happy to betray the only people who he had anything in common with to escape punishment.

 is the choice between engineering the state of the world or an island?
+Both Bernard and Helmholtz go to the island in the end, Bernard kicking and screaming, Helmholtz accepts it.
+The controller himself decided long ago to remain the law-maker.

-The Savage - the most thoughtful and courageous of all characters ultimately chooses suicide, defiant in that it is a passionate, romantic and tragic death, unlike the unconfronting, mundane and efficient routine deaths in the New World, which are witnessed by flocks of twins during their **Death Conditioning** while they enjoy ecclairs.
+The Savage - the most thoughtful and effortlessly courageous of all characters exiles himself after being denied exile on the island with his mates - and ultimately chooses suicide.
+This is defiant - it is a passionate, romantic and tragic death, unlike the unconfronting, mundane and efficient routine deaths in the New World, which are witnessed by flocks of twins during their **Death Conditioning** while they enjoy ecclairs.

-everything is pneumatic. women, furniture.
+The lighthouse.